Hyunggilwoo/Sudoku-board/README.md

   6. If the user enters non integer, the text box changes color.
   7. Game completes when the user enters all of the input inside the grid.
   8. User innitiates whether to play the game again.

  ## Citations, Challenges.
+ Challenges
+ I had trouble incorporating Java FXML.
+If I could use FXML, I believe the GUI would have better appeal.
+ Currently, the sudoku puzzle is generated as a String on text Area, so the printed numbers that are hint to the user can be deleted.
+ While I have the user user to choose from files by entering integer in the command terminal, the if either non-integers are entered, the setBoard() exits due to null values.
  * Inspiration of using an array to scan input.
  * https://www.tutorialspoint.com/How-to-read-data-from-scanner-to-an-array-in-java
  *  Learning to use GUI to create a game board.